Best TV shows 2021: Station Eleven, Arcane and Yellowjackets

 Oh, 2021.
 You saved the best for last.

-Station Eleven hit HBO Max in December and it made the holidays all the better.
+Station Eleven hit HBO Max in December and made the holidays all the better.

 The sci-fi miniseries is based on Emily St. John Mandel's Hugo award-winning book.
 Mackenzie Davis stars as Kirsten, a memorable heroine who can throw daggers at attackers in the woods, take care of an adopted daughter and read Shakespeare to the remaining population of a post-apocalyptic Earth.